West Buckland

-West Buckland is a village and civil parish in Somerset, England, situated 5 mi south west of Taunton in the Somerset West and Taunton district.
+West Buckland is a village and civil parish in Somerset, England, situated 5 mi south west of Taunton.
 The parish has a population of 1,189.

 History

 In 904, certain lands were the basis of a charter to Asser, Bishop of Sherborne, later confirmed in 908.
 It is thought that Buckland was perhaps known then as Bocland; the name for ‘chartered land’.
 Following this charter, or even earlier, the name West Buckland was established.
 But why West was added is unknown – perhaps to distinguish it from Buckland St Mary to the east.

 The parish of West Buckland was part of the Kingsbury Hundred.

 Buckland or Minchin Buckland Priory was founded as a house of St John the Baptist around 1166 for Augustinian canons.
 The buildings burned down in 1234.

 Gerbestone Manor was largely rebuilt in the late 16th century, although some fabric from the 13th century house remains.
 It is a Grade II* listed building.
 The house has been owned by a succession of families of local gentry and is now used as a wedding venue and for corporate events.
 The main two-storey chert stone building is accompanied by various outbuildings including barns and a mill.